taodaling/cpgo/README.md

 # cpgo

-It's a server for competitive companion and also a test framework for C++
+It's a server for competitive companion, a test framework for C++, and implement simple inline mechanism for competitive programming.

 # How to use it